judka-uriel/uriel-book/uriel_en.md

 material world despite its finitude, because this is required for the soul's development, which is the chief purpose of human existence.
-As it is said in Kohelet [2:24](https://www.sefaria.org/Ecclesiastes.2.24): “There is nothing better for a person than to eat and drink, and find satisfaction in his work.”
+As it is said in Kohelet [2:24](https://www.sefaria.org/Ecclesiastes.2.24): “There is nothing better for a person than to eat and drink, and cause his soul to see good in his work.”
 <!-- Also Kohelet [3:22](https://www.sefaria.org/Ecclesiastes.3.22):
 “there is nothing better than that a person should rejoice in his work”. -->

 I believe in G‑d not because of the finitude of human life and the fear of death.
-Perhaps such fear as a cause of faith does arise, especially in old age.
+Perhaps such fear does arise in some people as a reason for faith, especially in old age.
 But to not fear death, it is sufficient merely to know that infinity exists.
 And every living person knows this.
 Only a person with reason, created in the likeness of G‑d, is capable of imagining and recognizing that infinity exists.